Exploring Different Types of Modeling

 7. Fit Modeling

-Fit models work behind the scenes with designers to test how clothing fits before it goes into production.
-Consistent measurements and body awareness are important for this role.
+Fit models help designers check how clothes fit before they go into production.
+Consistent measurements and good communication are key in this behind-the-scenes role.

 Comments